DanHodges/TheologicalDictionary/Worship.md

 # Worship
-Definition of Worship coming soon.
+The definition of Worship is coming soon!